pushkarr999/mer_test/README.md

 All the categorical features are one-hot encoded using TfidVectorizer.
 Final sparse matrix is combined and used for training and testing the model.

+preprocess.py contains all the preprocessing functions for new test data. utils.py forms a feature pipeline and gets the final prediction.

 ### Training

 The train-test split of 80%-20% is done on the train.csv for training the model.\